Jamie Oliver’s Get Ahead Gravy is the perfect accompaniment to any roast meat.

 - To serve, bring the gravy to a simmer in a large saucepan.
 If it is too thick, thin it with some boiling water.

-- Once you have roasted your meat (turkey, chicken or beef), skim off and discard any excess fat from the pan juices.
+- Once you have roasted your meat (turkey, chicken, beef or pork), skim off and discard any excess fat from the pan juices.
 Pour the pan juices into the gravy, and taste again for seasoning.
 If you like, you can add some Cranberry Sauce to give the gravy a touch of sweetness.

 - I like to add fresh herbs to my gravy, such as parsley and or chives, to add some colour and freshness just before serving.